-This delicious Low Carb Copycat Olive Garden Zuppa Toscana tastes just like the original and uses fresh and healthy ingredients.
+This delicious Low Carb Copycat Olive Garden Zuppa Toscana tastes just like the original but uses low carb, keto and paleo friendly ingredients.

 Copycat Zuppa Toscana